CVEProject/researcher-working-group/README.md

 Dibs Protocol really starts here!

-5.0 R sends a Dibs Request message to the channel, which means creating a new issue in this repo
+5.0 R sends a Dibs-Request message to the channel, which means creating a new issue in this repo

 5.1 The nature of this message is that R wants and plans to assign *unless* another CNA (possibly a CNA-LR) has a prior or competing claim.
-That is, by default and without a conflicting response within the timeout period, R will be clear to assign.
+That is, by default and without a colliding response within the timeout period, R will be clear to assign.

 5.2 Channel participants have N hours to respond.

-Dibs Request messages are ordered by time, when an issue was created or a comment added.
+Dibs-Request messages are ordered by time, when an issue was created or a comment added.

 5.2.1 We may distinguish between two classes of Publicly Disclosed vulnerabilities, hot or not.